gretchenfrage/upl-minecraft/admin/README.md

    forge server jar with the appropriate java development kit).
 8. Copy over our altered version of FoamFix's configuration to resolve a critical conflict with SpongeForge.
+9. Copy over our trixtalogin config (that's our offline-login plugin) to give a really long login timeout duration.
+10. Copy over our serverside plugins.

+#### Server Supervisor

+We do a lot of stuff here which I "will" write up an explanation for later.